An ethical approach

-We are a clothing manufacturer that has spent the past 10 years scaling an organisation that puts people, communities and life at the heart of everything we do.
+SOKO Kenya is an ethical clothing manufacturer in Kenya that has spent the past 14 years scaling an organisation that puts people, communities and life at the heart of everything we do.

 We have always believed in equality and quality of life for all, and that with these values at our core, we can produce quality garments which improve the quality of life for employees and customers alike.

-We are a people first company, investing in the skills of our team, creating price structures that fairly remunerate our employees so they and their families can thrive, and engaging with partners to bring education and skills to the wider community via our Community Trust and Kujuwa Initiative.
+SOKO Kenya is a people first company that invests in the skills of our team and ensures that we are a living wage employer.
+Our price structures ensure that we fairly remunerate our employees so they and their families can thrive.
+We also engage with partners to bring education, skills and female empowerment to the wider community via our Community Trust and Kujuwa Initiative.

-Through solar panels, rain water collection and waste up cycling we are committed to ensure our way of working is enhancing life, adding value to customers and minimising our environmental footprint.
+Through solar panels, rainwater collection and waste up-cycling, SOKO Kenya is a sustainable clothing factory in Kenya which enhances life, adds value to customers and minimises our environmental footprint.

 So how do we work?